gaman547/CyberSec-HomeLab/README.md

 * Enter the new LAN IPv4 address = 10.0.1.1
 * Enter the new LAN IPv4 subnet bit count = 24

+> 💡 Press Enter as we do not want any upstream gateway for LAN interface.

 *Ref 8: pfSense LAN interface configuration*

 ![pfSense_LAN_interface](https://github.com/gaman547/CyberSec-HomeLab/blob/main/images/pfSense-LAN-interface.png)

-> 💡 I pressed Enter as we do not want any upstream gateway for LAN interface.

 I continued with the following configuration.